Judge denies $20 million severance to outgoing AMR chief

-(Reuters) - A judge has rejected a proposed severance package of nearly $20 million for Thomas Horton, the chairman and chief executive officer of American Airlines parent AMR Corp AAMRQ.PK, saying the payout was not allowed under federal bankruptcy law.
+(Reuters) - A judge has rejected a proposed severance package of nearly $20 million for Thomas Horton, the chairman and chief executive officer of American Airlines parent AMR Corp, saying the payout was not allowed under federal bankruptcy law.

-U.S. Bankruptcy Judge Sean Lane in Manhattan issued his decision on Thursday, after having approved at a March 27 hearing AMR’s planned $11 billion merger with US Airways Group Inc LCC.N.
+Bankruptcy Judge Sean Lane in Manhattan issued his decision on Thursday, after having approved at a March 27 hearing AMR’s planned $11 billion merger with US Airways Group Inc.

 Horton’s $19.9 million severance had been part of the merger agreement and was to consist of equal amounts of cash and shares of the combined company.